Banana Eclair Cake

 Only, in saving him, I ruined my chances of eating healthy for the day.
 One bite of this Banana Eclair Cake and I knew game over.
 I immediately texted my sister in law and offered to drop off dessert.
 I found this to be THAT good.
 The kind of dessert that I know I would take a fork to every time I opened the refrigerator (anyone else do this??).

-- when layered the cake, place the grahams on top of the bananas upside down.
-So that the cinnamon sugar side of the cracker is touching the banana.
+- When layering the graham cracker on top of the bananas, place them upside down so that the cinnamon sugar side of the cracker is touching the banana.
 As the cake chills out in the fridge, the cinnamon sugar caramelizes on the bananas.
 I found this out by accident.
 A very happy accident.

 - When cutting, use a serrated knife.
 It helps cut through the grahams a little better.
 Don’t expect each piece to be served in a beautiful presentation.
 They will slide, and fall, and it’s OKAY.

 So now that you have the perfect Father’s Day dessert…or 4th of July potluck recipe…good luck not eating it all yourself!

 Here are a few of my favorite flavors of Eclair Cakes:

 Strawberry Eclair Cake: use those fresh berries to make this seasonal dessert!

 Pistachio Eclair Cake: Such a fun twist with pistachio pudding!!

 Peanut Butter Eclair Cake: made with chocolate grahams, peanut butter, and Reeses.
 This should solve all cravings!

 Here are some more delicious Eclair Cakes from my friends: